There are 2 reasons it’s so tough to make a good Upwork proposal template:

 The template I made for myself is more like a modular framework.
 After writing so many proposals, I just organized what worked in order to teach friends and coaching students.

-You’ll still have ~90% of the ease of a copy/paste template, with… I dunno… like a hundred times the results.
+You’ll still have ~90% of the ease of a copy/paste template, but with a bajillion times the results.

 2 good reasons to trust my Upwork proposal template

 1) Blah blah I’m very successful on Upwork.
-Here’s me making $3k from one phone call:
+Here’s me making $3k from a single phone call (and yes, my rate is actually $999/hour):

 The testimonial is actually pretty relevant too!

-2) I’m also really, really lazy.
+2) Equally important is that I’m also really, really lazy.
 I understand that you don’t want to spend 2-4 hours carefully hand-crafting every Upwork proposal, cause I don’t either.

 With these powers combined, my Upwork proposal template was born.